-A complementary pillar for resilience is also cybersecurity (discussed above in Section 5.2.2).
+A complementary pillar for resilience is also cybersecurity.
 CAREC member countries should consider adopting an integrated standards-based risk management framework to build regional digital resilience capability (see Annex H for a list of cybersecurity initiatives).

 The region should also learn from the COVID-19 experience that has revealed the infrastructure, policy, and response management shortcomings across CAREC and should create targeted programs to address those gaps.
 It is important to develop, strengthen and sustain the resilience and security of specialized digital infrastructure to ensure business continuity and the uninterrupted availability and security of digital government services, digital education, e-health, online research and development, and other key services across the region to withstand potential natural disasters, security crises, pandemics, and other unexpected events.